WebDevBootcamp/course-content/module1_weblab_3-2017/index.md

 Why do you want to be a web developer?
 Based on your understanding of it so far, what piques your interest?

+## Homework

+Answer the following 4 questions (due date: before next class) for assessment:
+1. What are you most concerned about (fears)?
+2. What are you more excited about?
+3. What are you expecting to get out of the class?
+4. What drew you to web development?

+Please post these in Slack, as a private message to me ().

 ## Next: History of the Internet

 [History of the Internet](?md=/course-content/module1_weblab_3-2017/history_of_the_internet.md)